Compare The Best Presentation Software for Churches: Free & Paid Versions

 The focus here is definitely on slide design, with different tabs for songs, scripture, media, presentations, and themes.
 Media integration includes content from several providers, which is a nice touch.

-There’s a remote app for both Android and iOS, and it allows you to send alerts to the stage or audience.
+There’s a remote app for Android and iOS, allowing you to send alerts to the stage or audience.
 There’s support for a stage view or confidence monitor as well.
 Overall, in terms of design and capabilities, EasyWorship seems more limited than some other options.

 EasyWorship is one of only a few solutions to include broadcasting support, which is a big plus.
 If you’re looking for a solution that supports Alpha Channel, Blackmagic, NewTek NDI and Tricaster AirSend, EasyWorship can do the job.

 EasyWorship does have a few limitations you should be aware of.
 First, it’s Windows-only, and the app includes native support for English alone.